killzone10/RayTracer/README.md

     - cmake --build . --target ALL_BUILD  --config Release

-on Windows the program is in build/Debug/ray_tracer.exe // on linux in the main directory
+on Windows the program is in build/Debug/ray_tracer.exe // on linux in the main directory Paths should work if not check the /scenes file.

 # Execution
 How to execute: